shailtp/student_performance_rf/README.md

    - Test the model on the testing dataset and evaluate its performance using the same metrics.
    - Display and plot the confusion matrix for this reduced feature set.

+7. **Predict Probabilities for Specific Samples**
+   - Select one positive and one negative sample from the test dataset.
+   - Use the trained model to predict probabilities for these samples.
+   - Display the predicted class, probabilities for each class, and whether the prediction was correct.

 ## How to Use

 1. Clone the repository: